 Amazon Sponsored Brands are an ad type just a bit farther up the advertising funnel than Sponsored Products.

-They work very similarly to Sponsored Products in as much as they are a PPC ad type that delivers results based on matching with shopper searches on the marketplace.
-However, they are powerful full brand-building because Sponsored Brands enable you to use brand creative assets.
+They work very similarly to Sponsored Products in that they are a PPC ad type that delivers results based on matching with shopper searches on the marketplace.
+However, they are powerful tools for brand-building because Sponsored Brands enable you to use brand creative assets.
 These ads are manual only (no auto campaigns) and can target either keywords or ASINs.

 Once you create Sponsored Products campaigns they can go live nearly instantaneously.
 On the other hand, humans must review Sponsored Brands campaigns to ensure that they comply with all applicable policies, so it can take a couple of days from build to launch.

 As a brand owner, you have to apply and be approved for brand registry before you will be able to use Sponsored Brands.
-What is Amazon brand registry?
-It’s a system by which Amazon confirms legitimate brand ownership to handle possible intellectual property issues.
+In short, It’s a system by which Amazon confirms legitimate brand ownership to handle possible intellectual property issues.

-It’s worth the investment in time to take care of brand registry so that you can access all of these bonuses that many 3rd party sellers can’t – many of which are free.
+It’s worth the investment and time to register for this program so that you can access all of these bonuses that many 3rd party sellers can’t – many of which are free.

 Optimize Sponsored Brands

 You’ll know how Sponsored Brands are performing by reviewing many of the same metrics as with Sponsored Products.
-However, remember that these ads are meant to be more focused on building awareness for your brand, than on meeting an immediate shopping need, so it may be more helpful to focus on impressions or clicks than on conversions.
+However, it’s important to remember that these ads are meant to be lazer-focused on building awareness of your brand as opposed to meeting an immediate shopping need.
+Thus, it may be more helpful to focus on impressions or clicks than on conversions.

 Sponsored Brands can also be measured by the “new-to-brand” metric, which is not available for Sponsored Products.
 This tells you how many conversions were made by shoppers who have not purchased from your brand in the last twelve months.
-This metric can show you how well these ads are converting new shoppers to your brand.
+It also reveals how well these ads are converting new shoppers to your brand.

-Optimize Sponsored Brands much as you would Sponsored Products by bidding on your most valuable keywords and weeding out keywords that waste ad spend.
+Optimize Sponsored Brands similar to the way you would Sponsored Products by bidding on your most valuable keywords and weeding out keywords that waste ad spend.
 Teikametrics Flywheel can automate bidding optimization on these ads for you.

-Sponsored Brands Video and Sponsored Brands Custom Image Creative are both amazing ways to get your products to jump out to customers as they’re scrolling through the search page, but also to establish a name for yourself.
+Sponsored Brands Video and Sponsored Brands Custom Image Creatives are both amazing ways to not only get your products to jump out at customers as they’re scrolling through the search page, but also to establish a name for yourself.

 What is Amazon DSP?
 The previously discussed ad types — Sponsored Products and Sponsored Brands – are all available only to sellers on the Amazon marketplace.
 Amazon DSP is available to Amazon sellers and other brands.
 It delivers display-type ads both on the Amazon marketplace and to other sites across the web.

-What makes Amazon DSP distinct from other DSP providers is that it utilizes the wealth of Amazon shopper data to target ads, enabling a brand to target in-aisle shoppers and look-alike-audiences.
+What makes Amazon DSP distinct from other DSP providers is that it utilizes the wealth of Amazon shopper data to target ads, enabling a brand to targett in-aisle shoppers and look-alike-audiences.
 It also has the ability to re-target Amazon shoppers who has either already purchased your products or ones similar to yours.

-Like Sponsored Brands, DSP utilizes ad creative to deliver a media-rich brand experience and persuade shoppers to engage with your brand.
+Like Sponsored Brands, DSP utilizes ad creatives to deliver a media-rich brand experience and persuade shoppers to engage with your brand.

 Amazon DSP is a powerful tool that you should explore if you’re hitting diminishing returns on your use of other Amazon ad types.
-Think of it as the highest and widest portion of your ad funnel, where you’re able to catch many shoppers’ attention and begin to nurture their interest in your brand.
+Think of it as the highest and widest portion of your ad funnel, where you’re able to catch many shoppers’ attention and begin to nurture their interest in your brand and story.

 A great way to use DSP is to retarget customers who have engaged with your product detail page or purchased your product.
-Drawing their attention back to your product can encourage them to decide to actually make the purchase and those who’ve already purchased can be targets for cross-selling and reselling.
+Drawing their attention back to your product can encourage them to decide cement a purchase and those who’ve already purchased said product can be targets for cross-selling and reselling.

 Another excellent use case for DSP is to find new audiences by targeting in-aisle shoppers who are looking at products related to yours or look-alike audiences who have characteristics in common with shoppers who’ve purchased your products previously.

-To see great returns with DSP we suggest investing in quality creative assets to pair with expert data analysis.
-DSP does require allocating a substantial budget to see success.
-Look at metrics like detail page views and new-to-brand purchases to understand the value your ads are driving and make adjustments to steer those ads toward your goals.
+For optimal ROI with DSP, we suggest investing in quality creative assets to pair with expert data analysis.
+DSP does require allocating a substantial budget to achieve success.
+Look at metrics like your detail page views and new-to-brand purchases to understand the value your ads are driving, and make adjustments to steer those ads toward your goals.

-Amazon DSP is a powerful and sophisticated tool, however, it can be difficult and time-consuming to learn to manage.
+Amazon DSP is a powerful and sophisticated tool.
+However, it can be difficult and time-consuming to learn how to manage.
 We strongly recommend working with a partner like Teikametrics’ services team to advise on DSP strategy and handle both implementation and optimizations.

-Product Attribute Targeting (PAT) is a way of advertising that targets ASINs or categories instead of keywords.
+Product Attribute Targeting (also known as PAT) is a way of advertising that targets ASINs or categories instead of keywords.
 Shoppers then can see your product when they browse those categories or products.
-PAT is a valuable tool for sellers and brand owners who want to reach in-market consumers or conquest competition.
+PAT is a valuable tool for sellers and brand owners who want to reach in-market consumers or conquer the competition.